Work with a charity abroad

 Volunteer abroad for free

 ICS is funded by the UK's Foreign, Commonwealth and Development Office (FCDO).
 So, unlike many other volunteer programmes, volunteers do not have to pay to take part.

-However, volunteers are expected to fundraise a minimum of £800.
+However, volunteers are expected to fundraise a contribution towards the costs of ICS.
 This is to demonstrate commitment as well as to help support the running of the programme.
-Volunteers contribution accounts for 10% of the cost of the programme.
+Volunteers' contributions account for 10% of the cost of the programme.

 Volunteering overseas with ICS is a life-changing experience.

-You'll spend 10-12 weeks supporting a development project overseas as part of a team of British and local volunteers.
+You'll spend 10-12 weeks supporting a development project overseas as part of a team of UK and local volunteers.

 You will live and work side-by-side with local volunteers and your host family.